sonos/api-web-sample-app/README.md

    b) **Without Docker**

 	  i.
+Enter the `sample-app/Cors` directory and run `node cors-format`

+	  ii.
 In a terminal/command prompt, navigate to `sample-app/Server/`, and run `npm install`

-	  ii.
+	  iii.
 In the terminal/command prompt, navigate back to this repository, and run `npm start --prefix sample-app/Server`

-	  iii.
+	  iv.
 Open a diferent terminal/command prompt, navigate to `sample-app/Client`, and run `npm install`

-	  iv.
+	  v.
 In the terminal/command prompt, navigate back to this repository, and run `npm start --prefix sample-app/Client`

-	  v.
+	  vi.
 Ensure to keep both terminal/command prompt open.
 Do not close.

 6. Access the application at http://localhost:3000